-PY842 Supervision and Consultation Theory and Practice (3.00 cr.)
+PY842 Supervision Theory and Practice (3.00 cr.)
+Provides an emphasis on the theory research and

-Provides an emphasis on the theory, research, and professional standards relevant to the practice of clinical supervision, with an introduction to the theory and practice of consultation.
+Provides an emphasis on the theory, research, and professional standards relevant to the practice of clinical supervision.
 Includes a practicum component that offers students an opportunity to apply classroom knowledge and develop supervision skills.
 Restricted to third and fourth year Psy.D. students.

 PY845 Models of Psychotherapy (3.00 cr.)
 An in-depth focus on the current theory and application of a specific therapeutic model.
 Each offering focuses on a different model, such as cognitive, behavioral, psychodynamic, interpersonal, family systems, object relations, etc. One offering covering an empirically-validated treatment approach is required of all students.
 Other models are offered on a rotating basis.
 Restricted to Psy.D. students.
 May be repeated for credit with different topics.